 The structure of a book outline freed me rather than restrained me by allowing me to explore the possibilities and by imposing a disciplined approach, rather than running down rabbit holes that led nowhere and would discourage me from continuing.

 You can stumble your way through the dark, and eventually come out the other end.
 But an outline is like a flashlight.
-It acts as a guide and exploring becomes an act of discovery.
+Outlining your book acts as a guide and exploring becomes an act of discovery.
 With an outline, there is room for compromise between planning ahead and creatively following options that stray from the original idea, yet retain relevance to the heart of the story.

 Like an artist who sketches a figure at first, they can slowly build the details, commit, erase, change, redraw and refine till the picture comes together as a whole.
 All great artists work this way.
 But no great artist sets out, paint already stroked out on canvas, not knowing if they’re painting a portrait or a landscape.